BlackTurtle123/TurtleShell/README.md

 **auth**

-This is a method for obtaining a signature of authorization data while verifying TurtleNetwork's user.
-It works the same way as [Waves Auth API](https://docs.wavesplatform.com/en/development-and-api/client-api/auth-api.html).
+This is a method for obtaining a signature of authorization data while verifying TurtleNetwork' user.
+It works the same way as [Waves Auth API](https://docs.wavesprotocol.org/en/development-and-api/client-api/auth-api.html).

 Example: